FawasInteractive/Cemented-Feedback/README.md

 This repository serves as the central place for reporting issues and sharing suggestions for the future of FawasVoxels.
 Please contribute by reporting bugs or suggesting features.

+Please add a 👍 thumbs up reaction on issues as an upvote to show priority.

 ## 📜 Disclaimer
 By submitting any ideas, suggestions, or feedback in this repository, you agree that Fawas Interactive has 100% permission to use, modify, or ignore any suggestions as I see fit.
 This includes the right to modify the suggestions to fit the project’s needs or to implement them in any form without requiring further permission from the contributor.